icervantes/uber-codechallenge-email/README.md

 I left out due time constraints: security (OAuth2? datastore security?), attachments on emails, more coverage, include more service providers, simple UI, a more sophisticated fail-over algorithm, datastore for emails, and a queuing component though.

+Parts of the code to get the clients for Amazon SES and SendGrid are based on the basic examples provided by Amazon and SendGrid.

 # Link to public profile:

 www.linkedin.com/in/cervantesivan